nataliiasolomchak21/the-life-of-ernest-hemingway/README.md

 ![Screenshot of the biography section's wireframe of the website using Balsamiq.](README-images/biography-section-wireframe.png)

 The biography section contained a heading, text content and images that were presented in rows.
 The size of the text and images was changing depending on what type of screen size the user had.
-For mobile and tablet, it took all the width of the screen while for laptop and desktop, the content is centred.
+For mobile and tablet, it took all the width of the screen while for laptop and desktop, the content was centred.

 #### Work section